ljsinclair/featurebase-docs/docs/cloud/cloud-troubleshooting/cloud-trial-account.md

 ## How long does the trial last?

-You can test FeatureBase cloud free for 21 days.
+Trial accounts are given $300, which is consumed based on usage in the product.
+Once this credit is exhausted, users will no longer be able to create new resources and existing resources will be spun down.
 After this time your account will be limited to login only.

 * {% include contact-support.md %} to extend your trial or purchase a license.